VDB Comparison

 • provide a unique response to any query

-• reduce hallucinations as the answer has to be grounded in the retrieved context
+• reduce hallucinations - the answer has to be grounded in the retrieved context

-• make the process highly scalable due to automatic question-answering
+• make the process highly scalable, because it performs automatic question-answering

 But RAG-powered applications face several challenges, including: